CVE-2026-1195: Insufficient Verification of Data Authenticity in MineAdmin

 Technical Summary

-CVE-2026-1195 identifies a security weakness in the MineAdmin software, specifically in versions 1.x and 2.x, affecting the JWT Token Handler component's refresh function located at /system/refresh.
-The vulnerability stems from insufficient verification of data authenticity, which means that the system does not adequately validate the integrity or origin of JWT tokens during the refresh process.
-This flaw could allow a remote attacker to manipulate or forge JWT tokens, potentially bypassing authentication or authorization mechanisms.
-The attack vector is network-based (AV:N), requiring low privileges (PR:L) but no user interaction (UI:N).
-The complexity of the attack is high (AC:H), indicating that exploitation requires advanced skills or specific conditions.
-The impact on confidentiality, integrity, and availability is limited (VC:L, VI:L, VA:L), resulting in a low CVSS 4.0 score of 2.3.
-Despite the availability of a public exploit, no known active exploitation in the wild has been reported.
-The vendor was notified early but has not issued any response or patch, leaving users without an official fix.
-This vulnerability highlights the importance of robust token validation in authentication workflows to prevent unauthorized access or privilege escalation.
+CVE-2026-1195 identifies a security weakness in the MineAdmin software, specifically within the JWT Token Handler component's refresh function located at /system/refresh.
+The vulnerability arises from insufficient verification of data authenticity, meaning that the system does not adequately confirm that the data used in token refresh operations is legitimate and untampered.
+This flaw could allow a remote attacker to manipulate JWT tokens or related data, potentially leading to unauthorized access or session hijacking.
+The attack vector is network-based (AV:N), with high attack complexity (AC:H), requiring low privileges (PR:L), and no user interaction (UI:N).
+The vulnerability impacts confidentiality, integrity, and availability to a limited extent (VC:L, VI:L, VA:L).
+Despite the availability of a public exploit, the difficulty of exploitation and limited impact reduce the overall risk.
+The vendor has not issued any patches or advisories, leaving users exposed.
+The vulnerability affects MineAdmin versions 1.x and 2.x, which are used in various organizational environments for administrative and management purposes.
+The lack of vendor response and patch availability necessitates proactive mitigation by users.

 Potential Impact